Security alert briefly interrupts King Charles and Camilla's Jersey visit

 Buckingham palace declined to comment.

-The incident comes two days after an assassination attempt on former U.S. President Donald Trump at a campaign rally.
+The incident occurred two days after an assassination attempt on former US President Donald Trump at a campaign rally.

 ALSO READ: